 We recommend requesting an itemized add-on charge list from prospective assisted living, nursing home, or memory care facilities before agreeing to move a loved one in.

-Assuming your total monthly fee for assisted living is $6,000/month, you need to prepare to pay:
+Assuming your total monthly fee for a nursing facility is $9,305/month, you need to prepare to pay:

 Assisted living options may look more affordable on paper.
 But we’ve found add-on charges, combined with the differences in quality between in-home care and facility-based care, make in-home dementia care a more compassionate and wise investment.